machingclee/machingclee.github.io/static/media/183-voice-chat.0c808286.md

 ```

 - `appId`, `appCertificate` can be obtained from `https://console.agora.io/projects`.
-- The first person calling this api using this `channelId` will be the host of this channel.
+- The first person calling this api with this `channelId` will be the host of this channel.
 - Once the host leaves, the channel will be closed.

 #### Reference